Syllabus (includes grading policy) | Lecture Summaries

 Textbook | Office Hours

-are now posted on the
+Homework 9 is now posted on the Homeworks page.

 This course covers the theory, application, and implementation of mathematical techniques used to secure modern communications.
 Topics include symmetric and public-key encryption, message integrity, hash functions, block-cipher design and analysis, number theory, and digital signatures.